lambdaclass/concrete/ROADMAP.md

 1. **Pre-push, narrow:** only the branch being published.
 Dirty tracked state, commits that belong to the milestone but are not in the push, and the required gate evidence for what is being published.
+This level must remain routinely
+   usable: target under five minutes.
+If measurement shows the full CI gate set exceeds that budget or regularly hits the hook timeout, run `make test-fast-surface-gates` plus path-matched load-bearing gates locally and leave the exhaustive `make test-ci-gates` run mandatory in CI.
+Do not preserve a predictably bypassed hook merely because it is stricter on paper.
 2. **Repository audit, explicit command:** report worktrees and branches with no upstream and no recorded parked status past an age threshold.
 This is where `worktree-h18-drop-glue` should surface — reported, not blocking.